ejwillemse/BAN313Assignments/chapter1.md

 ```

---- type:NormalExercise lang:r xp:100 skills:1 key:f643a67dfc
+--- type:NormalExercise lang:r xp:0 skills:1 key:f643a67dfc
 ## Hypothesis test for independence

-In January 2017 a pilot was launched whereby staff aggresively marketed the combo to customers who only ordered a pizza or a bigger.
+In January 2017 a pilot was launched whereby staff aggressively marketed the combo to customers who only ordered a pizza or a burger.
 Staff were tasked to randomly target a client who only ordered a pizza or a bigger (therefore not each client was targeted) and to point-out that they will save money by taking the combo meal.
 Whether or not a client then upgraded his meal to a combo-meal was captured.

 Results for this pilot can be found in the `comboUpgradeJan17` data-frame.